HOW DO SOLAR PANELS WORK?

 STEP 4: CONVERTED ELECTRICITY FROM THE SUN POWERS YOUR HOME

 Now that the solar radiation has been converted to ACl you can use it exactly as you do when connected to the traditional power grid.
 Additionally, you will still be connected to the power grid, so in the case that you need a bit extra energy, maybe after a few very cloudy days, you can still use power normally.
 The even better news is, any excess energy you have can be sold back to the grid!
-This little fact makes investing in solar panels installation an even easier choice!
+This little fact makes investing in solar panel installation an even easier choice!

 STEP 5: A UTILITY METER MEASURES YOUR ELECTRICITY USAGE